MolSSI/QCEngine/devtools/azure_ci_images.md

 Then, and only then, can a Pipeline build access images in the ACR.
 Further, no unauthorized user can see, manage, or change these credentials.

+## CI Runtime Security (When the builds trigger)

+Engine is, itself, a public code base, even though the codes it wraps may be private.
+Similarly, the Azure YAML file which has the build and test instructions exist inside the Engine code and could be edited by anyone.
+In order to block malicious edits from running and exposing the proprietary code by triggering the CI, the Engine developers only allow builds to trigger on code which has been reviewed and approved, and merged into the code base already.
+No outside user can propose a change which will automatically trigger the CI and execute unapproved code.

+The trade off to this level of security is that benign PRs which would actually benefit from said testing cannot trigger tests on the secure ACR images.
+The code will be tested on merge into master, and we are working on a better manual trigger on request system to let us test PRs which the administrators deem safe. @QCArchiveBot may make an appearance as well!

 ## Authenticating a new users for ACR and Pipelines

 These are instructions for allowing a new user permission to use the private ACR instance paid for by MolSSI/VT.
 These